 Recently, I presented to the Philadelphia PowerShell User Group about Contributing to Open Source PowerShell projects using GitHub Desktop.
 I chose this topic because a number of people have asked for step-by-step instructions on how to work with GitHub.

 I love the command line, but with Git?
-I think it’s important to get the concepts down first and the Desktop version makes that a lot easier to contribute to projets like dbatools, dbareports and even PowerShell itself.
+I think it’s important to get the concepts down first and the Desktop version makes that a lot easier to contribute to projects like dbatools, dbareports and even PowerShell itself.

 In this release (two in one month, woo!), we gained 3 new contributors to the dbatools master repository for a grand total of of 29!
-We also added a shortcuts reference page for those of you who often visit portions of our site or GitHub and would like the shortlinks.

 Commands We fixed about 10 bugs, made two commands more efficient and added 5 new commands.